 This idyllic holiday destination is a must for anyone traveling through South Carolina.
 The Isle of Palms is like the Hawaii of the East Coast, featuring scenic sights and a tranquil atmosphere, allowing for easy picnics and spots to take a breather.
 Beyond that, the quaint isle has more to offer, with education-inspiring attractions, and adrenaline-inducing activities.
 It’s hard to believe that so much can fit onto such a small isle.
 Whether it’ll be with your family, or on your own, there’s something for everyone!

+If you don’t know where to stay, there are Airbnbs and vacation rentals with a pool ready to offer you a comfortable stay.
 Read on to find out about the best things to do on the Isle of Palms in South Carolina:

 1. Isle of Palms Beach

 The main attraction on the Isle of Palms is its beautiful beach.
 The Isle of Palms Beach has been a hotspot for locals and tourists alike for generations.
 The tranquillity and serenity achieved at the Isle of Palms Beach is match only by the gorgeous daily sunrises and sunsets you can enjoy on the perfect white sands.
 No holiday to the Isle of Palms is complete without a nice relaxing day by the water’s edge.

 Address: Ocean Boulevard from 10th Avenue to 14th Avenue.

 2. Water Activities on the Isle of Palms